Sa1f27/Customer_Segmentation/README.md

 ## Running the Analysis

 1. **Prepare the Data:**
-   Place `purchase_behaviour.csv` and `transaction_data.csv` in the same directory as your Python script or Jupyter Notebook.
+   Place `purchase_behaviour.csv` and `transaction_data.csv` in the same directory as your Jupyter Notebook.

 2. **Execute the Script/Notebook:**
    Run the script or each cell in the notebook sequentially.
-Visualizations will be displayed inline (if using a Jupyter Notebook) or in separate windows (if using a script).
+Visualizations will be displayed inline

 3. **Review the Output:**
    The outputs include: